Future developments in Singapore: Founders' Memorial

-The Bus Resort

-Located next to the Changi Village Hawker Centre, The Bus Resort is an upcoming resort development by WTS Travel.
-Featuring twenty decommissioned public buses revamped as well-furnished resort rooms, the resort is set to open in 2023.
+Porsche Experience Centre Singapore

+Set to be Porsche's first experience centre in Southeast Asia and the eleventh centre worldwide, the Porsche Experience Centre Singapore will be located adjacent the existing Changi Exhibition Centre.
+It will feature a 2 km handling track and an aftersales facility alongside other family-friendly experiences including themed exhibitions and racing simulators.

+It is expected to be completed by 2027 and will be Singapore's first permanent facility focused on driving.

 New Science Centre Singapore

 Designed by Zaha Hadid Architects, the new Science Centre Singapore will be larger than the current centre to house more gallery spaces for thematic exhibitions and enhanced educational facilities such as specialised laboratories for visitors to conduct hands-on experiments and create new inventions.
 It will also have more outdoor programmes for visitors to explore the interaction between nature and science.
 The centre will also have a maker space for organisations to test their prototypes or for creators to use a 3D-printer.
+A new observatory, outdoor activity plaza, and children's gallery will also be part of the new centre.

-The new centre, set to be completed by 2025, will be located at a waterfront site next to Chinese Garden MRT station.
-The existing centre will continue to operate until around 2025, before being repurposed for other uses.
+The new centre, set to be completed by 2027, will be located at a waterfront site next to Chinese Garden MRT station.
+The existing centre will continue to operate until the new centre opens, before being repurposed for other uses.

 Expansion of Singapore Art Museum (SAM)

 Currently closed for renovation works, the S$90 million revamp of the Singapore Arts Museum (SAM) will be completed in 2026.
 A 1,200 square-metre "floating" sky gallery with column-free spaces is part of the expansion plans.
 A double-volume atrium entryway and outdoor plaza will also be built to welcome visitors arriving from the Bras Basah MRT station.
 Furthermore, a new gallery-cum-bridge will be constructed to offer a seamless connection and museum experience between the old St Joseph's Institution and former Catholic High School buildings, which are also occupied by SAM.
 The existing driveway at the Bras Basah entrance will also be converted into a lawn for pedestrians.
 Due to the expansion, a new facade featuring reflective glass panels angled towards and reflecting the existing dome of the original heritage main building will be seen from Bras Basah Road.

-In total, the expansion will add 30 percent more exhibition space to the property.
+In total, the expansion will add 30 per cent more exhibition space to the property.

-Children's Museum Singapore (Redevelopment of Singapore Philatelic Museum)

-Currently closed for redevelopment works, the Singapore Philatelic Museum will become a dedicated children's museum.
-Different from most museums in the country, the revamped Singapore Philatelic Museum will encourage visitors to explore and learn through artefacts, hands-on and immersive displays, personal stories, and role-playing.
-Visitors will be able to explore a wide range of themes including heritage, culture, and contemporary issues in Singapore and the surrounding region.

-The existing stamp collection will continue to be displayed alongside other artefacts to support children's learning.

-Closed since 18 March 2019, the redeveloped Singapore Philatelic Museum will be reopened in end-2022.
+Expansion of Gardens by the Bay

+Upgrades and expansion works are currently underway at Gardens by the Bay to increase its overall capacity and stay relevant in the tourism sector while being financially sustainable.